Chicago takes to the air

 The Little Airport That Could

-O’Hare and Midway were never Chicagoland’s only airports.
+O’Hare and Midway were never Chicagoland’s only airports in the modern era.
 Meigs Field opened in 1948 on Northerly Island off Chicago’s Loop lake front, on the site of the 1930s Century of Progress Exposition.
 Its small size limited its use to so-called general aviation.
 Flying in and out of the lakefront became a treasured perk for conventioneers, corporate execs, wealthy commuters, and shuttling state officials who relished its proximity to the Loop and McCormick Place.
 By 1955, Meigs had become the busiest single-runway airport in the U.S. The Microsoft Corp. paid Meigs the compliment of making it the default airport for the Microsoft Flight Simulator series of game software.

 Traffic at Meigs declined beginning in the 1980s, partly because of a general business slowdown, more permanently because of the exodus from the Loop of corporate headquarters.
 Realizing that there were many more tourists than flying commuters, City Hall in 1994 announced its intention to close the airport and convert it into a nature park but objections by then-Gov. Jim Edgar forced Daley in 1997 to agree to a deal that would keep Meigs open until 2002.
 Negotiations about its future after that date led to a complex deal was eventually brokered between the city and the State of Illinois—in fact between Daley and former Gov. George Ryan—in which the city agreed to continue operation of Meigs Field until at least 2006 in return for the state’s withdrawal of objections to expanding runways at O’Hare.

 The problem was that as the number of airports in Chicagoland was going down, the number of airplanes was going up.
 Commercial passenger service is only one aspect of aviation.
-Demand was booming for facilities for corporate and charter planes, flight schools and flying clubs, and private aircraft who owners had been forced off the runways at O’Hare and Midway.
+Demand was booming for facilities for corporate and charter planes, flight schools, flying clubs, and private aircraft who owners had been forced off the runways at O’Hare and Midway.

 By the 1980s the State of Illinois felt obliged to preserve Chicagoland’s remaining general aviation airports by subsidizing their acquisition by local governments.
 Thus have ten Chicagoland park districts, port agencies, airport districts, counties, and municipalities found themselves in the aviation business.
 Seven of the larger fields such as Palwaukee and Du Page were to be upgraded to serve as “reliever’ airports able to handle corporate jets—the latter meeting a need for business travelers in the suburbs that also provided revenue stream for the airports.